strapi/documentation/docusaurus/docs/dev-docs/data-management/import.md

 ## Bypass all command line prompts

 When using the `strapi import` command, you are required to confirm that the import will delete the existing database contents.
 The `--force` flag allows you to bypass this prompt.
-This option is particularly useful for implementing `strapi import` programmatically.
+This option is useful for implementing `strapi import` programmatically.
 For programmatic use, you must also pass the `--key` option for encrypted files.

 ### Example of the `--force` option